 About seedlings . . .

-Many times you’ll have a verbena seedling pop up in an unexpected place in another part of your yard or garden.
-This is because Verbena’s seeds can be carried on the wind, carried by birds and/or butterflies which adore this plant!
+Many times you’ll have a verbena seedling also show up in an unexpected spot in another part of your yard or garden.
+This is because Verbena’s seeds can be carried by the wind, as well as carried by birds and/or butterflies which adore this plant.

-If you’re going to replant the seedling, wait until it’s a decent size to transplant, so there’s not so much shock to the plant.
+If you’re going to replant a seedling, wait until it has a few sets of leaves on it to transplant, so there’s not so much shock to the plant.
 Small seedlings of verbena transplant easily.

 I decided to leave it, and am so glad I did.